An old tobacco town puts its historic structures to a new, modern use

 Previously in this series: why the ups and downs of economic history have left the southern Virginia town of Danville with a genuine problem (what to do after its big mills closed), but also a significant advantage (the physical infrastructure that those old tobacco and textile sites left behind, much of it quite beautiful.)

-Years ago, on the first reporting visit that my wife, Deb, and I made to Sioux Falls, South Dakota, I mentioned that the city seemed “over-retailed” for a place of its size.
+Years ago, on the first reporting visit that my wife, Deb, and I made to Sioux Falls, South Dakota, I mentioned that the city seemed strangely “over-retailed” for a place of its size.
 That is, it had a super-abundance of malls, professional offices, restaurants, and other facilities.
 Why?
 As we learned, these reflected Sioux Falls’s emergence as the service-and-retail center not just for its own population but for the broad surrounding area.

 In a similar way, Danville can now seem strangely “over-warehoused,” with more century-old large, stately brick structures than you would expect for a town of some 40,000 people.
 The buildings sprang up in Danville because it was so prosperous a trading and manufacturing center from the late 1800s onward.
 And they survived largely because the city became so economically troubled that no one could afford to tear them down.

-Note: Editor’s Note: This article is part of a series about the gay-rights movement and the 50th anniversary of the Stonewall uprising.